 Loving, supportive families can play an important role in recovery from addiction, though not everyone is fortunate enough to be surrounded by compassionate, helpful people who are willing and able to support them through recovery.

-It is known that being connected to a network of supportive people, whether they are family members or a tight network of friends, makes recovery from an addiction more likely, and being able to feel these connections whilst undergoing treatment can be helpful to some people.
+It is known that being connected to a network of supportive people, whether they are family members or a tight network of friends, makes a recovery from addiction more likely, and being able to feel these connections whilst undergoing treatment can be helpful to some people.

 The ability to work, to care for children

-And, the results are encouraging
+And, the results of community-based rehabilitation are encouraging

-A research report published by European Addiction Research revealed that 64% of patients who were addicted to alcohol and participated in a community-based drug rehab were sober six months after finishing the program.
+A research report published by European Addiction Research revealed that 64% of patients addicted to alcohol and who participated in community-based drug rehab were sober six months after finishing the program.
 It should be noted that the research was focused on subsets of subjects, meaning that these results do not hold for a random sampling of all subjects who attend community-based drug rehab, but the news is highly encouraging.

 Addiction is indisputably difficult to treat.
 Every human being who has become addicted to a chemical substance has lived in a unique context that must be explored throughout treatment.
 There is no absolute path to freedom for addiction for all.